-&lt;sup>9 Currently these also include executive officers for the library, financial affairs, and institutional advancement.
+Currently these also include executive officers for the library, financial affairs, and institutional advancement.

-&lt;sup>10 Examples of such matters include the Lilly technology program and common financial aid services.
+Examples of such matters include the Lilly technology program and common financial aid services.

 Other Administrative Personnel

 All executive officers are appointed by the GTU President after consultation with the GTU Board and the Council of Presidents, and may be removed by the President after similar consultation.
 All other administrative personnel of the GTU are hired by and may be removed by the GTU President.
 They report to the GTU executive officer responsible for their area of work.